 The main caffeine difference between coffee and tea is that coffee gives you a burst of energy while, as stated before, the caffeine in tea releases slower and more controlled to give you energy throughout the whole day.

 One thing is also certain.
 If you drink a ton of tea or coffee, the benefits of each can and will turn into disadvantages.
-It also will depend on what time relative to your sleep you’re going to have your cup of tea or coffee.
+It also will depend on what time relative to your sleep you’re going to have your cup of tea or coffee (How many beans to make a cup of coffee?).
 Caffeine will energize you for a few hours so while it can be a godsend at certain times a day, it can be plain evil when you had it short before you try to go to sleep!

 Whether you like tea or coffee, there is a certain caffeine content to be found in either.
 Brewed coffee has a higher caffeine content than any cup of tea, whether it’s green or black.